ARCON: Advancing Auto-Regressive Continuation for Driving Videos: Experiments

 \subsection{Qualitative results}

 Unless specified, all of our visualization results are conditioned on the first $3$ frames, and sampled from the BDD100K dataset at $0.6$Hz.

-\paragraph{Highly creative generation.} Our model possesses the capability to continuously generate scenes from the perspective of a moving vehicle, effectively simulating vehicle turns and seamlessly generating new scenes.
+\paragraph{Highly creative generation.} Our model possesses the capability to continuously generate scenes from the perspective of a moving vehicle.
 Notably, the model exhibits an autonomous learning process, acquiring fundamental traffic knowledge.
 For instance, it rarely tries to turn left in the right turn lane, and demonstrates a tendency to decelerate or maneuver around vehicles positioned in front of it.
 Furthermore, the model consistently generates coherent traffic lights, lane markings, signs, and crosswalks within urban contexts.
 The outcomes of these capabilities are visually represented in \cref{fig:vis}.

 \paragraph{Multiple timelines.} Our model exhibits the capability to generate a multitude of diverse future outcomes.
 Given the same 3-frame input, we randomly produce $50$ distinct future videos.
 In the specific scenario where the vehicle ahead intends to turn right, our model tends to follow the lead vehicle and turn right as well.
 However, there exists a 34\% probability that the ego vehicle will proceed straight ahead.
 Additionally, in 6\% of the generated videos, the vehicle ahead temporarily opts to go straight.
 These outcomes are visually presented in \cref{fig:timelines}.